 Keep Garbage Away from Animals

-Keep all human food and garbage where it can’t be accessed by wildlife.
+Keep all human food and garbage out of reach of wildlife.
 Some parks have regulations on food storage, so check before you go.

 Pack everything out.
 It might seem like a good idea to burn leftovers and garbage in your fire, but please don't.
 It can attract wildlife and habituate them to food.
 A fed bear is a dead bear.